xaniadakis/Page-Replacement-Algorithm_Simulator/README.md

 program alternately reads sets of reports (number q) from each traces' file so that in the main memory there are pages from both processes.

-The program accepts as arguments: the replacement algorithm, the number of frames in the main memory and the number of reports q.
-One could also define the maximum number of reports to be examined from the traces' files.
+The program accepts as arguments: the replacement algorithm  [ 1 :LRU, 2 :Second Chance ] the number of frames in the main memory, the number of reports q and an optional argument: the maximum number of reports to be examined from the traces' files.

 Upon completion of the simulation statistics such as: writes to disk, reads from disk, page faults, entries that got examined from each of the traces' file and memory frames are displayed.

+The application gets compiled as follows:

+    make clean all

+The application can be run as follows:

+    ./project <replacementAlgorithm[1/2]> <memoryFrames> <q_traces> [<maxTraces>]

+{ example of execution parameters: ./a.out 1 10 10 10 }